 Hiring in-house is a challenging task for many firms.
 It’s a constant struggle in people management as employees come and go, and then there is the added struggle of relocating talent from abroad.
 They come to Saudi Arabia and need housing, transport, and work setups arranged.

-Saudi wealth firms can bypass all the hassle by partnering with a back-office outsourcing provider like Empaxis that will recruit, hire, and train talent for them.
+Saudi wealth firms can bypass all the hassle by partnering with a specialist middle- and back-office outsourcing provider like Empaxis that will recruit, vet, hire, and train talent for them...

-But if firms still require their talent to be physically present at their office, Empaxis can help arrange that talent to come to Saudi Arabia.
+As the talent may be required on site for these firms, Empaxis can help arrange that talent to come to Saudi Arabia.

 Either way, one must do their due diligence and ask the right questions before select and with an investment management outsourcing provider.